-While grit can be beneficial for a bird’s digestion, that’s not the case for parrots.
+While grit can benefit a bird’s digestion, that’s not the case for parrots.

-Parrots have a strong gizzard compared to other birds.
+Parrots have stronger gizzards than other birds.
 The muscular composition of this organ works to grind back and forth, mashing up their food.
-Putting random items in the gizzard would block up their intestines.
+Putting random items in the gizzard blocks their intestines.

 Do Parrots Need Gravel?

 Wild parrots eat dirt, soil, or clay to aid digestion.
-According to the University of California Medical School, a study performed on Peruvian Amazon rainforest parrots found that eating grit was a frequent occurrence.
-However, researchers concluded that this species doesn’t grind food in their gizzards.
-It’s used to remove toxins.
+According to the University of California Medical School, Peruvian Amazon rainforest parrots eat grit frequently.
+However, researchers concluded that this species doesn’t grind food in their gizzards but remove toxins.

-Much of the Peruvian parrot’s diet consists of seeds and fruits that contain dangerous toxins.
-The clay found in their chosen soil assisted the chemical balance of their stomach.
-This limited how many toxins they digested from the food.
+Much of the Peruvian parrot’s diet contains seeds and fruits that contain dangerous toxins.
+The clay in their chosen soil assisted their stomach’s chemical balance, limiting how many toxins they digested from the food.

 The Peruvian parrots chose soil that had a small particle size.
 So, even though the birds were ingesting grit, it didn’t negatively affect their digestive tract.
 Instead, it passed through more easily.

 Why Is My Parrot Eating Dirt?

 If you’ve bought grit for your parrot, it might eat the gravel or sand even though it’s unhealthy.
-That leads many owners to believe that parrots need grit to assist with the digestion of food.
+That leads many owners to mistakenly believe that parrots need grit to assist with the digestion of food.

-Therefore, pet parrots that have mineral deficiencies or imbalances will eat more grit if it’s offered to them.
+Pet parrots that have mineral deficiencies or imbalances will eat more grit.
 This isn’t proof that your parrot needs grit, though.
 Parrots that seek out grit are signaling that they have dietary issues.